tx-qi/mail.jsp-writeup/README.md

 ## Final
 ![](/res/Capture11.PNG)

-Now, the sample code can be read a little bit easily However there are some part that is a little bit hard to understand,I'll leave it up to you to solve it yourself lol.Happy answering
+Now, the sample code can be read a little bit easily However there are some part that is a little bit hard to understand (cuz still obfuscated :P),I'll leave it up to you to solve it yourself lol.Happy answering